 “>A. Thankful & Grateful– a DBT worksheet to be mindfully aware, in the moment, of things, people, places that bring gratitude and thankfulness into your life.
 On the blank spaces, write what comes to mind as you practice mindfulness.

 A. Gratitude– this DBT worksheet coordinates with the ABC skill, Accumulate Positive Emotions: Long Term.
 Practicing gratitude helps us to work on our self-development and build a life worth living.

 B. Feeling Faces– Use this handout to help kids identify and express their feelings.

 - Distress Tolerance

-a.
-Quote Wall – this worksheet and it’s example sheet coordinate with the skill, IMPROVE the Moment, and Self-Validation (see Interpersonal Effectiveness skills).
+A. Quote Wall – this DBT worksheet and it’s example sheet coordinate with the skill, IMPROVE the Moment, and Self-Validation (see Interpersonal Effectiveness skills).
 The worksheet is used alongside the “E” in IMPROVE, and encourages self-encouragement.
-The worksheet has several blank spaces for the individual to add uplifting quotes, song lyrics, comments or reality acceptance statements to encourage the individual.
+The DBT worksheet has several blank spaces for the individual to add uplifting quotes, song lyrics, comments or reality acceptance statements to encourage the individual.
 At difficult times, the individual can look at his or her completed worksheet.

 - Interpersonal Effectiveness

-a.
-Quote Wall– this worksheet and it’s example sheet coordinates with the skill, Self-Validation, and IMPROVE the Moment (see Distress Tolerance skills).
+A. Quote Wall– this DBT worksheet and it’s example sheet coordinates with the skill, Self-Validation, and IMPROVE the Moment (see Distress Tolerance skills).
 The “Quote Wall” is an option for the individual to practice writing compassionate and self supportive statements, quotes, song lyrics, and reality acceptance statements.
 At difficult times, the individual can look at his or her completed worksheet.

 - General Skills